ExecNet Timeline

 📆 2000–2010 – Dormancy and Legacy Preservation

-• Traditional BBS services are retired.
+• Traditional BBS services are retired as Internet access becomes ubiquitous.

 📆 2020–Present – Archive Site

-ExecNet’s history mirrors the rise of the digital frontier: from local networks and file sharing to internet access and digital preservation.
-This archive site is launched to ensure ExecNet’s legacy continues for future generations.
+ExecNet’s history mirrors the rise of the digital frontier — from LAN-based file sharing and professional BBS systems to early Internet access and long-term digital preservation.